 Once an entry from a playlist has been played, it is sent back down to the bottom again.
 But this is what sets it apart from just a regular ol’ Winamp playlist: rather than being sent to the very bottom of the playlist, it’s instead sent to a random location near the bottom, creating a playlist that is constantly but slightly shuffling so that the songs never play in the same order twice.
 This really helps eliminate repetition insofar as it’ll be hours before you hear the same song twice - and when you do hear the same song twice, it will be in a clearly different place than it was last time you heard it.

 However, this shuffling system does not apply to the “Rarely” playlist.
-Some of the spooky stories are long enough that I had to break them up in to two halves, so the playlist has to stay perfectly organized in a very specific order.
+Some of the spooky stories are long enough that I had to break them up in to two halves, so that playlist has to stay perfectly organized in a very specific order.

 I’m actually really proud of it, and this year I gave the software a couple of slight upgrades - the most significant of which being that playlist data now auto-saves every time you exit the software and auto-loads when you boot it back up again.
 There were tons of weird little bugs when I first put this program in to action last year, and it would’ve saved me a bunch of time if I didn’t have to manually reload all four playlists every time I swapped out for a new version of the software.
 I also completely overhauled how it detects the end of a song and advances to the next one - you’d be surprised how difficult that is with VBR MP3s.